Table of contents

 By way of a little digression, it should be mentioned that push-pull are universal switchers.
 These can be used both instead of volume potentiometers (the most popular use) and instead of tone potentiometers, these can also be installed separately (the guitar would have to be drilled for this).
 These would do for switching series/parallel coils connection in each pickup, in-phase/out-of-phase commutation between two pickups, humbucker/single splitting (where 1 or 2 pickups can be connected to one potentiometer), as well as for choosing south/north coil being split (when placing two switchers on 1 pickup).
 Besides, these can be used instead of toggle switchers.
 In other words, all the bang for your buck!

-Today, the Standard version has separate chambers inside its body which are not interconnected.
+Today, the Standard has separate chambers inside its body which are not interconnected.
 However, this reduces the guitar’s weight and improves its resonance.
-The Standard’s example was followed by the Studio version.
-Also, the Classic version has 9 holes in its body similar to the Custom version.
-The only guitar that retained a solid body is Gibson Les Paul Traditional (as well as all Historic Reissue and Collector's Choise, of course).
+The Standard’s example was followed by the Studio.
+Also, the Classic has 9 holes in its body similar to the Custom.
+The only guitar that retained a solid body is Gibson Les Paul Traditional (as well as all Historic Reissue and Collector's Choise, of course), although it also had holes in it for some time.
+In addition to the listed 5 types of weight reliefs in serial instruments (including two Standards - of 2008 and 2012 model years) the Custom Shop also uses to a limited extent 2 other types of perforation - 17 holes (Class 5) and 17 notches (Carved Flame).

-Fig. 11.
-“X-ray images of Custom, Elegant and Supreme bodies”
+Fig. 14.
+“X-ray images of Custom/Classic, Florentine/Elegant/Ultima/Black Widow and Supreme bodies”

 3. Gibson Les Paul Guitar Line